swharden/AVR-projects/FTDI 2018-06-03 ftdiDDS/readme.md

 * `ftdiDDS -help` _shows all options including a wiring diagram_

 ### Compiled Program
-Although the Visual Studio code is provided in the source folder, the zip contains just the compiled program and supportive libraries.
-It is ready to run with no additional setup.
+**[ftdiDDS.zip](ftdiDDS.zip)** contains just the compiled program and supportive libraries.
+It is ready to run with no additional setup!